magillos/Cable/README.md

 # Cable
-PyQT GUI application to dynamically modify Pipewire and Wireplumber settings at runtime, such as quantum, sample rate, latency offset, services restart and more.
+PyQT GUI application to dynamically modify Pipewire and Wireplumber settings at runtime, such as quantum, sample rate, audio profiles, latency offset, services restart and more.
 It features side-by-side and graph style connections managers (uses Python Jack Client so will not list Pipewire items), pw-top wrapper, simple ALSA mixer and jack_delay GUI.

-If you wonder what Latency Offset option does, look [here](https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/alsa.html#alsa-extra-latency-properties).

 To run, clone repository and start with `python Cable.py`.
-You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), python PyQT6, jack_delay (or jack-example-tools), pyalsaaudio and aj-snapshot installed.
+You will need python jack client, see [here](https://pypi.org/project/JACK-Client/0.5.1/), python PyQT6, jack_delay (or jack-example-tools), pyalsaaudio and aj-snapshot installed:
+`sudo apt install python3-jack-client libqt6svg6 jack-delay python3-pyqt6 python3-dbus python3-requests python3-packaging aj-snapshot python3-alsaaudio pipewire-jack`

 Various packages are also available in [releases](https://github.com/magillos/Cable/releases).

-For AppImage you may want to place cable.desktop in ~/.local/share/applications/ directory, for better icon integration.
+On Arch Linux, install using PKGBUILD or with Arch package.
+App is also available on AUR.

-For auto-start to work with AppImage, enable Autostart in tray menu and edit Exec entry in ~/.config/autostart/cable-autostart.desktop to point to your AppImage executable (e.g. Exec=/location/on/disk/./Cable-0.9.4.AppImage --minimized).
+~~For auto-start to work with AppImage, enable Autostart in tray menu and edit Exec entry in ~/.config/autostart/cable-autostart.desktop to point to your AppImage executable (e.g. Exec=/location/on/disk/./Cable-0.9.4.AppImage --minimized).~~
+From version 0.9.16, auto-start should work with AppImage (toggle Autostart option off/on to recreate .desktop file).

+If you wonder what Latency Offset option does, look [here](https://pipewire.pages.freedesktop.org/wireplumber/daemon/configuration/alsa.html#alsa-extra-latency-properties).

 You need Pipewire in version 1.0 or newer, for connections manager to work.

-On Arch Linux, install using PKGBUILD or Arch package.
-App is also available on AUR.